Rules

 Examples:

-• Attack of opportunity: When an enemy moves through adjacent space, an attack as a reaction is permitted.
+• Attack of opportunity: When an enemy moves through and beyond an adjacent space, while the combatant is not moving, then an attack as a reaction is permitted.

 • Dismount Unexpectedly: When a walking mount is incapacitated, the rider may use a reaction to land on his feet.